 Puffing his cheeks out, Herbert agreed, but only to avoid a scene.

-‘Be careful of them, Mr Douglas,’ Mira interrupted.
+‘Be careful of them, Mr Douglas,’ Mira said.

-A hair-raising hiss rose from Melinda’s mouth and Mira quickly fell silent.
+A hair-raising hiss rose from Melinda’s mouth and Mira looked away.

 Suddenly Melinda grabbed his arm and pressed her face against it.
 ‘Don’t say that!
 Look, we like you.
 We want you.’